teodutu/operating-systems/content/chapters/compute/lab/README.md

 There is a very good reason for this and has to do with how threads are synchronized by default in Python.
 You can find out what this is about [in the Arena section](#the-gil), after you have completed the [Synchronisation section](#synchronisation).

-#### Practice: `fork()`

-Up to now we've been creating processes using various high-level APIs, such as `Popen()`, `Process()` and `system()`.
-Yes, despite being a C function, as you've seen from its man page, `system()` itself calls 2 other functions: `fork()` to create a process and `execve()` to execute the given command.
-As you already know from the [Software Stack](../../software-stack/) chapter, library functions may call one or more underlying system calls or other functions.
-Now we will move one step lower on the call stack and call `fork()` ourselves.

-`fork()` creates one child process that is _almost_ identical to its parent.
-We say that `fork()` returns **twice**: once in the parent process and once more in the child process.
-This means that after `fork()` returns, assuming no error has occurred, both the child and the parent resume execution from the same place: the instruction following the call to `fork()`.
-What's different between the two processes is the value returned by `fork()`:
-- **child process**: `fork()` returns 0
-- **parent process**: `fork()` returns the PID of the child process (> 0)
-- **on error**: `fork()` returns -1, only once, in the initial process

-Therefore, the typical code for handling a `fork()` is available in `support/create-process/fork.c`.
-Take a look at it and then run it.
-Notice what each of the two processes prints:
-- the PID of the child is also known by the parent
-- the PPID of the child is the PID of the parent

-Unlike `system()`, who also waits for its child, when using `fork()` we must do the waiting ourselves.
-In order to wait for a process to end, we use the [`waitpid()`](https://linux.die.net/man/2/waitpid) syscall.
-It places the exit code of the child process in the `status` parameter.
-This argument is actually a bitfield containing more information that merely the exit code.
-To retrieve the exit code, we use the `WEXITSTATUS` macro.
-You can view the rest of the information stored in the `status` bitfield [in the man page](https://linux.die.net/man/2/waitpid).

-1. Change the return value of the child process so that the value displayed by the parent is changed.

-2. Create a child process of the newly created child.
-Use a similar logic and a similar set of prints to those in the support code.
-Take a look at the printed PIDs.
-Make sure the PPID of the "grandchild" is the PID of the child, whose PPID is, in turn, the PID of the parent.

-**Moral of the story**: Usually the execution flow is `fork()`, followed by `wait()` (called by the parent) `exit()`, called by the child.
-The order of last 2 steps may be swapped.

 ### Threads vs Processes

 So why use the implementation that spawns more processes if it's slower than the one using threads?